reddit/node-flags/README.md

 A simple feature flagging library.

+100 lines of code, no dependencies.
+Written in ES6+.

 __feet__ lets you quickly switch features on or off based on a context.
 This is useful to test features for specific users (such as flagging on new funtionality in a web application by reading the response context), dark-launching code,